Jeff Dobberpuhl, Darell Hardy & Will Hindmarch (Fantasy Flight Games)

-On to character generation; You will be pleased to note races have been replaced with Backgrounds, which are like races only with some extra class abilities (neat!).
-You can choose from Bornagains (religious dudes that hate muties), Bygones (dudes that try to preserve the past and draw on its knowledge), Drifters (Lone ranger kind of guys), Ferals (dudes that grew up in the few remaining Green Zones, who are primitive even for the post-apocalypse), Rejects (filthy mutants with immunity to the mutating effects of the Creep) and Savants (Idiot Savants that excel in a few skills but suck in whole categories of other skills [insert stereotypical gamer joke here chortle-snortjoy].
-All of these have great race differentiation and should produce a variety of play experiences, thus all is well.
+You will be pleased to note races have been replaced with Backgrounds, which are like races only with some extra class abilities (neat!).
+You can choose from Bornagains (religious dudes that hate muties), Bygones (dudes that try to preserve the past and draw on its knowledge), Drifters (Lone ranger kind of guys), Ferals (dudes that grew up in the few remaining Green Zones and are primitive even by post-apocalyptic standards), Rejects (filthy mutants with immunity to the mutating effects of the Creep) and Savants (Idiot Savants that excel in a few skills but suck in whole categories of other skills [insert stereotypical gamer joke here chortle-snortjoy]).
+All have great race differentiation and should produce a variety of play experiences, thus all is well.

 On to skills.
 As part of ruling hard and streamlining shit, Redline collapses Appraise and Diplomacy into one skill (Barter), Balance, Climb and Jump into another skill (Clamber, essential for post-apocalyptic high-speed vehicle boarding) and strips out the magic related skills.
 You also get some simple and complex repair skills, a Drive skill (you will need it), a Scrounge skill (for digging through rubbish for food or bullets or gasoline, great!), and some Knowledge skills(Olden Days, Creep, Tech etc.).